ACBlainey/Concord/SorryForTheMess.md

 Anything related but with no specific home will be placed in the STUFF folder until it finds a natural place.

 Random spelling mistakes will be corrected as I notice them ..........
 I generally don't notice them ! so that may take time.
 Point them out if you see them.
+US/UK English is interchageable as I use both.

 This is still a living, developing project so it is not a polished as a finalized presentation.